Stevenson High School (Lincolnshire, Illinois)

 Adlai E. Stevenson High School (AESHS), commonly called Stevenson High School (SHS), is a four-year public high school located in Lincolnshire, Illinois, United States.
 It is named after Adlai E. Stevenson II, the 31st Governor of Illinois.

 History

-Adlai E. Stevenson High School opened in September 1965.
+In 1964, growing disagreement between the western (Lake Zurich) and eastern (current Stevenson) sections of the district emerged regarding the school's direction.
 Before the opening of Stevenson, the students in the Stevenson area attended Ela-Vernon High School in Lake Zurich.
 Stevenson was planned to be a second school for the growing district, but the western side (Lake Zurich) of the district decided to build their own district.
+Adlai E. Stevenson High School opened in September 1965.
 This left Stevenson with an unfinished building, no board or administration, and no faculty.
 When Stevenson opened to 467 students and 31 teachers in 1965, the building was not carpeted, the library was empty, most classrooms were without desks and athletic fields were non-existent, as most of the school furniture had been shipped to Prairie View, Texas instead of Prairie View, Illinois.